LouisTsiattalou/TradeDataVis/README.md

 ## ToDo
-* Adapt `DownloadData.R` and `InitialiseDB.R` to include importers/exporters data.
+* Adapt `DownloadData.R` and `InitialiseDataTables.R` to include importers/exporters data if necessary.
-* Solve error for old SMKA including the sub character for some reason.
+* Fully update the readme with POC documentation for shiny app.
-* Develop shiny app.
+* Develop shiny app from POC to alpha tool based on tasklist from imports team requirements meeting.
-* Research tools to run on could
+* Research tools to run on cloud.